statelyai/xstate/docs/api/config.md

 # Machine and State Configuration

-In xstate, statecharts are recursive data structures, where the machine and its states (and deeper states) share the configuration schema.
+In xstate, statecharts are recursive data structures, where the machine and its states (and deeper states) share a common configuration schema.

 ## Machine Configuration